DmitrySalnikov/Codeforces/README.md

   "create.sh name" creates 2 files: "name.cpp" and "name.in". "name.cpp" is a copy of template.cpp and "name.in" is empty. "name.in" is used for input values.

 ## run.sh
-  "create.sh name.cpp" compile and run "name.cpp" with input from "name.in" if not empty or from the terminal.
+  "run.sh name.cpp" compile and run "name.cpp" with input from "name.in" if not empty or from the terminal.